ivmartel/dwv/resources/doc/tutorials/user-stories.md

 The user can draw an arrow shape on the displayed data.
 An arrow is characterised by two modifiable anchor points situated at the extremities of the shape.
 The shape can be moved in its entirety.
 A label can be associated to the shape.
 No measures nor quantifications are provided with the shape.

 #### DWV-URS-UI-102 Draw circle
 The user can draw a circle shape on the displayed data.
 A circle is characterised by a center point and a radius.
 The center can be changed when moving the complete shape, the radius via control points on the shape.
 A label can be associated to the shape.
-The folowing measures are provided with the shape: radius and surface.
-The folowing quantifications are provided with the shape: minimum, maximum, mean, standard deviation, median, 25th and 75th percentiles of the intensities covered by the shape.
+The following measures are provided with the shape: radius and surface.
+The following quantifications are provided with the shape: minimum, maximum, mean, standard deviation, median, 25th and 75th percentiles of the intensities covered by the shape.

 #### DWV-URS-UI-103 Draw ellipse
 The user can draw an ellipse shape on the displayed data.
 An ellipse is characterised by a center point and two radiuses.
 The center can be changed when moving the complete shape, the radiuses via control points on the shape.
-The folowing measures are provided with the shape: radius a, radius b and surface.
-The folowing quantifications are provided with the shape: minimum, maximum, mean, standard deviation, median, 25th and 75th percentiles of the intensities covered by the shape.
+The following measures are provided with the shape: radius a, radius b and surface.
+The following quantifications are provided with the shape: minimum, maximum, mean, standard deviation, median, 25th and 75th percentiles of the intensities covered by the shape.

 #### DWV-URS-UI-104 Draw free hand
 The user can draw a free hand shape on the displayed data.
 A free hand shape is charaterised by multiple modifiable anchor points.
 The shape can be moved in its entirety.
 No measures nor quantifications are provided with the shape.

 #### DWV-URS-UI-105 Draw protractor
 The user can draw a protractor shape on the displayed data.
 A protractor is charaterised by three modifiable anchor points.
 The shape can be moved in its entirety.
-The folowing measure are provided with the shape: the angle between the two lines that form the protractor.
+The following measure are provided with the shape: the angle between the two lines that form the protractor.
 No quantifications are provided with the shape.

 #### DWV-URS-UI-106 Draw rectangle
 The user can draw a rectangle shape on the displayed data.
 A rectangle is charaterised by four modifiable anchor points situated at the extremities of the shape.
 The shape can be moved in its entirety.
-The folowing measures are provided with the shape: width, height and surface.
-The folowing quantifications are provided with the shape: minimum, maximum, mean, standard deviation, median, 25th and 75th percentiles of the intensities covered by the shape.
+The following measures are provided with the shape: width, height and surface.
+The following quantifications are provided with the shape: minimum, maximum, mean, standard deviation, median, 25th and 75th percentiles of the intensities covered by the shape.

 #### DWV-URS-UI-107 Draw ruler
-The user can draw a ruller shape on the displayed data.
+The user can draw a ruler shape on the displayed data.
 An arrow is characterised by two modifiable anchor points situated at the extremities of the shape.
 The shape can be moved in its entirety.
-The folowing measure are provided with the shape: the length of the line.
+The following measure are provided with the shape: the length of the line.
 No quantifications are provided with the shape.

 #### DWV-URS-UI-150 Draw delete
 The user can delete draws.